Orleans, Loire Valley: tourism & sightseeing

 Museums and parks in Orléans

-The museums here include those dedicated to Natural Sciences and the History and Archaeology of Orleans.
+The museums in the town include those dedicated to Natural Sciences and the History and Archaeology of Orleans.
 The most important museum in Orleans is the Museum of Fine Arts which has a very extensive collection of paintings and art works, mostly dating from the 16th to 18th centuries and including a famous painting of Saint Thomas the Apostle by Velasquez.

 As you would expect from a city the size of Orleans, there are a very large range of shops and restaurants, and all other facilities.
 The town has a large number of shops specialising in antiques.
 Several markets are held in the town each week, and visitors also enjoy the Friday evening market in Place du Martroi.